sourcegraph/sourcegraph-public-snapshot/DEVELOPMENT.md

 1. Find the latest version (either via the releases tab on GitHub or via git tags) to determine which version you are releasing.
 2.  (optional) If this is a non-patch release, update the changelog.
 Add a new section `## $MAJOR.MINOR` to [`CHANGELOG.md`](https://github.com/sourcegraph/src-cli/blob/main/CHANGELOG.md#unreleased) immediately under `## Unreleased changes`.
 Add new empty `Added`, `Changed`, `Fixed`, and `Removed` sections under `## Unreleased changes`.
 Open a pull request with the new changelog.
 Get the pull request merged before completing the next step.
 3.  `VERSION=9.9.9 ./release.sh` (replace `9.9.9` with the version you are releasing)
-4. GitHub will automatically perform the release via the [goreleaser action](https://github.com/sourcegraph/src-cli/actions?query=workflow%3AGoreleaser).
+4. GitHub will automatically perform the release via the [Build and Release action](https://github.com/sourcegraph/src-cli/actions?query=workflow%3ABuild+and+Release).
 Once it has finished, **you need to confirm**:
     1. The [curl commands in the README](README.markdown#installation) fetch the latest version above.
     2. The [releases section of the repo sidebar](https://github.com/sourcegraph/src-cli) shows the correct version.
 5. Make the necessary updates to the main Sourcegraph repo: